-- Put the peppers in a bowl with 2 1/2 cups of hot water and let it soak for about an hour.
+- Put the peppers in a bowl with hot water and let it soak for about an hour, then drain.

-- From there you put the peppers, spices, oil, roasted garlic, onion, and half of the water (that they soaked in) into a blender and give it a good whirl until everything is finely chopped.
+- From there you put the peppers, spices, oil, roasted garlic, onion, and water into a blender and give it a good whirl until everything is finely chopped.

-- Toss the blended mix in a pan along with the rest of the water and tomato paste and put on a low heat.
+- Toss the blended mix in a pan along with the tomato paste and put on a low heat.
 Let it simmer and be sure to give it a stir here and there until it thickens up (usually about 10 min), and done!

 Pin It!
 Red Chili Tomato Sauce!

 - 10-12 Dried Red Chili Peppers